sap-tutorials/How-Tos/tutorials/2017/02/vora-aws-cluster-setup/vora-aws-cluster-setup.md

 ![Update password](update-password2.png)

-For SAP HANA Vora console software updates, click **RESTART TO UPDATE NOW**.
+For SAP Vora console software updates, click **RESTART TO UPDATE NOW**.
 The update can also be ignored.
 It is recommended that you do not install updates while any configuration is happening.

 ![Software updates](software-updates.png)